 We are not currently offering any in-person classes.
 However, registration is now open for online NAMI Homefront.
-The course will run from early October through mid-November.
+The course will run from early January through mid-February.
 Visit nami.org/homefront to learn more and to register.

 The lack of mental health crisis services across the U.S. has resulted in law enforcement officers serving as first responders to most crises.
 A Crisis Intervention Team (CIT) program is an innovative, community-based approach to improve the outcomes of these encounters.